eranamar-zz/eranamar.github.io/_posts/2017-05-26-Greedy-Algorithm-for-Multiway-Cut-in-Trees.markdown

 </span> wasn’t picked when the algorithm considered it - meaning that it could cause a violation in the sub-graph of the <span class="MathJax_Preview"><script type="math/tex">
 i
 </script>
-</span>th iteration, and since that sub-graph is contained in the sub-graph at the last iteration then we can’t add <span class="MathJax_Preview"><script type="math/tex">
+</span>th iteration, and since that sub-graph is contained in the sub-graph of the last iteration then we can’t add <span class="MathJax_Preview"><script type="math/tex">
 e_{i}
 </script>
 </span> to our solution - a contradiction.